 - Resources for training can deepen your knowledge or lead you to something new.
 You can benefit from a rich landscape of online open source free resources.
 We will provide some starting points.

 - Data-driven research is something you can engage with already now, using some of the numerous openly accessible data repositories maintained by governments, universities, research institutes and citizen scientists.
-You can explore quantitative questions in many domains including epidemiology, ecology, molecular biology, economics, finance, demography, psychology, and many more.
+You can explore quantitative questions in many domains including epidemiology, ecology, molecular biology, economics, finance, demography, psychology, sport, music and more.
 We will introduce you to some data sets and encourage you to explore some questions.

 If your younger siblings would also benefit from some educational material, check out Warwick's Online education resources for school children.